aws/amazon-documentdb-odbc-driver/docs/user/linux_configure_dsn.md

-# macOS - Configuring a DSN
+# Linux - Configuring a DSN - TO DO

 ## Prerequisites
 In order to use the Timestream ODBC Driver, [iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) must be installed.